 He was wrong about that, fortunately for us.
 His philosophy certainly did find recognition, at least it did in many parts of Asia.
 He, and his predecessor Dignāga (c.
 480–c.
 540 C.E.), were responsible for a school of Buddhist thought that actually had no name in Sanskrit, although in Tibetan it was known as “those who follow reasoning” (rigs pa rjes su ‘brang ba); in modern literature it is sometimes known by the convenient Sanskrit misnomer pramāṇavāda, or more simply, “the Epistemological School.”
 In any case, it is the Buddhist school that provoked the most sophisticated and most important philosophical debates with non-Buddhist rivals.
 It represented Buddhism in the pan-Indian debates on problems of universals, philosophies of logic and language, and issues of justification, and had an enormous influence on Mahāyāna Buddhism in Central Asia, especially in Tibet.
 Finally, although its influence was relatively limited in medieval China (only a few of the works of Dignāga were translated into Chinese, none of the works of Dharmakīrti were translated), it has nonetheless become increasingly important in modern Japan in supplying the epistemology for Buddhist thought.

 It is still debated in the modern community of researchers on Dharmakīrti whether one should place this philosopher in the seventh century C.E. or in the sixth.
 Part of the reason for this indecision is that a significant time seems to have elapsed before Dharmakīrti achieved notoriety in India, although it is unclear how much.
-Erich Frauwallner came out strongly for 600–660 C.E. as Dharmakīrti's dates, using an argumentum ex silentio that is short of conclusive—hardly more than one piece in the puzzle.
+Erich Frauwallner came out strongly for 600–660 C.E. as Dharmakīrti’s dates, using an argumentum ex silentio that is short of conclusive—hardly more than one piece in the puzzle.
 One problem is that there may indeed be some counterevidence that would place Dharmakīrti a half-century earlier, inter alia his possible connections with Dharmapāla, a sixth-century idealist philosopher who, according to Tibetan historians, was the monk that ordained Dharmakīrti.
-Some have thought that there is even a reference to Dharmakīrti in Dharmapāla's commentary to Dignāga's Ālambanaparīkṣā (“Analysis of the object [of perception]”).
+Some have thought that there is even a reference to Dharmakīrti in Dharmapāla’s commentary to Dignāga’s Ālambanaparīkṣā (“Analysis of the object [of perception]”).
 However, because this commentary is only available to us at this time in Chinese in an unreliable translation by Yijing, it is not clear that the passage in question does in fact refer to Dharmakīrti.
-Caution or even agnosticism on the matter of Dharmakīrti's dates still seems to be warranted, although the scales seem to be tipping towards an earlier date.
-Krasser (2012) relies heavily on connections between Dharmakīrti, Bhāviveka and Kumārila to push the dates of Dharmakīrti's activity back to the mid sixth century C.E.
+Caution or even agnosticism on the matter of Dharmakīrti’s dates still seems to be warranted, although the scales are tipping towards an earlier date.
+Krasser (2012) relies heavily on connections between Dharmakīrti, Bhāviveka and Kumārila to push the dates of Dharmakīrti’s activity back to the mid sixth century C.E.
 Balcerowicz (2016) argues that Dharmakīrti directly influenced the Jaina writer Samantabhadra.
 He proposes 530-590 as the dates for the latter and 550-610 as the dates for Dharmakīrti.

 Leaving aside the question of dates, Frauwallner (1954) did most likely pin down the order in which Dharmakīrti composed five of his seven works, namely, and in this order, the Pramāṇavārttika, Pramāṇaviniścaya (“Ascertainment of Epistemology”), Nyāyabindu (“Drop of Reasoning”), Hetubindu (“Drop of Logical Reasons”), and Vādanyāya (“Logic of Argumentation”).
 The two minor works, the Sambandhaparīkṣā (“Analysis of Relations”) and Saṃtānāntarasiddhi (“Proof of Other Minds”), are more difficult to place in the sequence.
 There is also an autocommentary to the Pramāṇavārttika, the Pramāṇavārttikasvavṛtti.
 However, the hypothesis of Frauwallner that there was a proto-text that later became the Pramāṇavārttikasvavṛtti is still speculative.